ruckus/quickbooks-ruby/README.md

 There are two approaches to retrieve results from Quickbooks.
 However, you're encouraged to use the first approach as we'll be removing the second approach in the long run.

 ###### Approach 1

+Make sure that you've followed the steps mentioned in [Getting Started & Initiating Authentication Flow with Intuit](#getting-started--initiating-authentication-flow-with-intuit) before you proceed to use Approach 1.

 To retrieve any Quickbooks results you need to set the access token, secret key and realm id in Quickbooks configuration:
 ```ruby
 Quickbooks::Configuration.set_tokens_and_realm_id(token, secret, realm_id)